alternox1/CyberMaze-V3-CheatSheet/README.md

 # CyberMaze-V3-CheatSheet
-This is a magic wand with all the spells you'll ever need in the CyberMaze V3
+This is a magic wand with all the spells you'll ever need to the CyberMaze V3

 # Tools